 Many people now use essential oils to detox effectively.
 Today, I’d like to show you how you can do the same!

+Simply put – our bodies are so overloaded with toxins that we can no longer process them all without help.
 I mentioned the onslaught of toxins brought forth by the industrial age, but let’s look at 4 specific sources of toxins.

 1. Overuse of Pharmaceuticals